drfreder/pandemic-pub-bias/README.md

 authors for whom I inferred
 gender.

-### Total numbers of bioRxiv preprint authors in Mar/Apr 2020 compared to Mar/Apr 2019, by gender
+### Comparing bioRxiv preprint authors between Mar/Apr 2019 and Mar/Apr 2020, by gender

 How many male and female corresponding authors were there on bioRxiv preprints between Mar/Apr 2019 and 2020?